libapps/libapps-mirror/HACK.md

 The [.eslintrc.js](./.eslintrc.js) is copied from the [Chromium project](https://chromium.googlesource.com/chromium/src/+/master/.eslintrc.js).

+For build tools writtin in Python, you can use [bin/pylint](./libdot/bin/pylint) to run [pylint](https://www.pylint.org/) with the right settings.

 ## Console Logging

 The `console.log` functions have a variety of function signatures.
 We like to